-Area: What is Culture?
+Area: What Is Culture?

 Ingold, Tim.
 Companion Encyclopedia of Anthropology.
-2nd ed.
+2d ed.
 New York: Routledge, 2002.

-DISCUSSION.
 While encyclopedic in name, the editor of the volume designed this text to serve beyond the bounds of a reference book.
-Its purpose: "namely to lay the foundations for an integrated and synoptic perspective on the conditions of human life that is appropriate to the challenges of the next century" (p. xxi).
-A bit heady, yes, but the text is written to be readable, accessible to the serious student as well as the curious-minded peruser.
-It provides under one cover a good compendium of knowledge to provide military professionals a solid foundation for understanding human thinking and behavior upon which to place their experiences and interactions.
-Each of the three sections opens with an introduction by the editor, who is cited within the guidebook's introductory section, What is Culture?
-Each chapter discusses a particular theme, the heading of which could serve as a "look here if you have questions about ..." flag, per se.
+Its purpose is "namely to lay the foundations for an integrated and synoptic perspective on the conditions of human life that is appropriate to the challenges of the next century" (p. xxi).
+A bit heady, yes, but the text is written to be readable and is accessible to the serious student as well as the curious-minded peruser.
+It is a good compendium of knowledge that provides military professionals a solid foundation for understanding human thinking and behavior on which to build their experiences and interactions.
+Each of the three sections opens with an introduction by the editor and each chapter discusses a particular theme, the heading of which could serve to flag readers' particular areas of interest.
 For military professionals, whose profession is ultimately a human endeavor, understanding what makes people tick, how they think, and the diverse range of lived experiences is fundamental to being effective across the range of their military operations and throughout their military careers.